 With today’s cutting-edge production process, durable, affordable, and readily available materials can mimic the favored stone materials.
-The cost-effective porcelain tile, for instance, lends its impermeability while looking good as a marble or travertine tile.
+The cost-effective porcelain tile, for instance, lends its impermeability while looking as good as a marble or travertine tile.

-There are many variations of stone look floor tiles, and it is not hard to find the perfect surface material to match one’s preference, whether installing an indoor or outdoor floor tile.
+There are many variations of stone-look floor tiles, and it is not hard to find the perfect surface material to match one’s preference, whether installing an indoor or outdoor floor tile.

 What Is Stone Look Tile Flooring?

-The stone look tile will typically mimic the exact appearance and feel of a genuine stone, having the veining, graining, and other natural nuances of stone.
-At face value, a stone look tile can pass easily as a genuine stone tile.
+The stone-look tile will typically mimic the exact appearance and feel of a genuine stone, having the veining, graining, and other natural nuances of stone.
+At face value, a stone-look tile can pass easily as a genuine stone tile.

-The most common flooring materials that are made into stone look floor tiles are porcelain, ceramic, and vinyl.
+The most common flooring materials that are made into stone-look floor tiles are porcelain, ceramic, and vinyl.
 They come in a variety of finishes and formats, simulating the look of marble, terracotta, travertine, and slate.

 A trending design option is the porcelain tile that looks like Carrara marble.
-Another term associated with stone look floor tiling is stone-effect tiles.
-Aside from the stone look floor tiles, another trending material is the 3D natural stone mosaic called split tiles, which have natural stone cuts and linear strips laid out to create a 3D surface effect.
+Another term associated with stone-look floor tiling is stone-effect tiles.
+Aside from the stone-look floor tiles, another trending material is the 3D natural stone mosaic called split tiles, which have natural stone cuts and linear strips laid out to create a 3D surface effect.

 Adding natural textures to your home interior, particularly your kitchen, adds character and can break any thematic monotony in your home if the rest of your house goes with a different theme, such as minimalism or traditional.